 - The development of new norms of distributed leadership and organizational behaviour across the groups.

-- By making the CoP domain more inclusive, the GOC was able to create an open and accessible social space for different providers to build relationships, partnerships and alliances around their main needs and interests.
+- By making the CoP domain more inclusive, GOC was able to create an open and accessible social space for different providers to build relationships, partnerships and alliances around their main needs and interests.